bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="If previous button is clicked, then..." />
 </p>

-Here we are with our script here.
-But we&apos;re going to clone our own ordered list like we did in the previous one, but I&apos;m going to set that last one that I&apos;ve added into my DOM, the one that I&apos;ve appended to, the slider, I&apos;m going to set the left to minus total width again.
+<p>Here we are with our script here.
+But we&apos;re going to clone our own ordered
+list like we did in the previous one, but I&apos;m going to set that last one that I&apos;ve added into my DOM, the one that I&apos;ve appended to, the slider, I&apos;m going to set the left to minus total width again.</p>

-So that sets its left corner at that -2000 pixel mark.
-And we&apos;re going to set left position to minus counter times image width.
+<p>So that sets its left corner at that -2000 pixel mark.
+And we&apos;re going to
+set left position to minus counter times image width.
 Remember the counter got set to 4 here because its image count minus 1.
 So counter is 4.
-4 times 400 gives us 1600 pixels.
+4 times 400 gives us 1600 pixels.</p>

-And remember we&apos;re moving our strip from -2000 pixels to -1600 pixels to move that left edge, that&apos;s way over off the side there into the correct position.
+<p>And remember we&apos;re moving our strip from -2000 pixels to -1600 pixels to
+move that left edge, that&apos;s way over off the side there into the correct position.
 That&apos;s what that leftPosition is going to be set for.
 Then we can take that last one and move it into the correct place.
 That moves that strip onto the screen and then we take the first one and move it so it&apos;s off the screen.
-And then we can, with our callback function, remove that first one.
+And then we can, with our callback function, remove that first one.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 354. else left position = counter * image width (211) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">